mahammadbakr/ShineBeyond/README.md

 **STEP 2:**

-Go to "pubspec.yamel" of your project and paste it under the dependencies section.
+Go to "pubspec.yaml" of your project and paste it under the dependencies section.

 **STEP 3:**